bulmabriefs144 on Jun 22nd 2013 at 10:02:15 AM

 Let's see...
 In the 9th century the Vikings came, and the 14th century had the Great Famine.
 But, what happened in the 11th century?

 Asking grandparents and other elderly people yields nothing.
 Well, maybe they're just forgetful.
 But then, asking the librarian or a (dumb) historian yields nothing either.
-Could it be some sort of cover-up
+Could it be some sort of cover-up?
+Or is it something more scary still?

 Please note: Do not include examples where nothing much happened during a certain time period, these are for examples where history has been deliberately erased.
 Also, probably no examples that aren't ancient history.
 Modern countries have a tendency to get mad.